tcpiercy/ping-linux-machine-azure/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This lab outlines the processes used in viewing and filtering network traffic between two virtual machines.<br />
+This lab outlines the processes used in viewing and filtering network traffic between two virtual machines, as well as creating a firewall on Azure.<br />

 <h2>Environments and Technologies Used</h2>